multibdoyle/a-new-york-city-food-diary/content/blog/sweet-rehab-turns-dessert-into-fine-art-in-soho/index.md

 tags: [Soho, dessert, eclairs, cookies, pastries] # add tag
 ---

-I live right above Sweet Rehab — a Sullivan Street storefront with imported Parisian furniture and a distinctive honeybee logo — and am greeted with the smell of toasting butter and sugar whenever I walk into the apartment lobby.
+I live right above <a href='https://www.instagram.com/sweetrehabny/?hl=en' target='blank'>Sweet Rehab</a> — a Sullivan Street storefront with imported Parisian furniture and a distinctive honeybee logo — and am greeted with the smell of toasting butter and sugar whenever I walk into the apartment lobby.
 Yes, I am blessed.

 But even as a neighbor, I only step into Sweet Rehab about once every few months.
 The pastries are sculpted and multi-layer design pieces; master baker David Zaquine — the son of a chocolatier and a fashion designer — says his inspiration “mostly comes from fashion.”